Fundraise Insider Research

 Headcount and Time to Capital

 The founding to funding gap compresses at the early stages.
-Companies closing Seed rounds were a median of 2 years from founding, Series A companies 3 years, and Series B companies 5 years.
+Companies closing Pre-Seed rounds were a median of 1 year from founding, Seed companies 2 years, Series A companies 3 years, and Series B companies 5 years.

 Why Headcount Matters for Anyone Selling to These Companies